FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 PRAGMA default_cache_size = 10
 ```

+This value will be used as part of the calculation of how many pages should be kept
-Interestingly enough, `default_cache_size` is one of those 7 deprecated pragmas, regardless
+in memory at a given time.
+Interestingly enough, `default_cache_size` is one of those
-we need to parse it anyway.
-This one is going to just be a simple `u32`, let's add that
+7 deprecated pragmas, regardless we need to parse it anyway.
+This one is going to
-to our struct and `parse_header`.
+just be a simple `u32`, let's add that to our struct and `parse_header`.

 ```rust
 // header.rs